sungnga/instagram-clone-app/README.md

     - This component receives size, image, and isOwner as props
     - Then pass down the size and isOwner properties to the useProfilePictureStyles() hook
     - For now, we're going to set a default image to the image property
-    - Then in the return section, write a condition that checks to see if there's an image provided to the image property.
+    - Then in the return section, write a conditional that checks to see if there's an image provided to the image property.
 If there is, render that image.
 If there isn't, render a generic Material UI person icon
 - **Building the ProfileNameSection component:**
   - In src/pages/profile.js file:
   - In ProfilePage component: